Rapa Nui people: Early European contact (1722–1870 CE)

 Jacob Roggeveen was the first European to record contact with the Rapa Nui.
 Roggeveen allegedly set sail either in search of Juan Fernández Islands or the supposed "Davis Land" but instead arrived at Easter Island on April 5, 1722 (Easter Sunday).
 He remained on the island for about a week.
-Felipe González de Ahedo visited the Rapa Nui in 1770 and claimed the island for Spain on a document which the islanders wrote on in rongorongo, the now undecipherable Rapa Nui script.
+Felipe González de Ahedo visited the Rapa Nui in 1770 and claimed the island for Spain on a document which the islanders wrote on in rongorongo, the Rapa Nui script, which is no longer understood.
 James Cook and Jean-François de Galaup, comte de Lapérouse, visited the island for a few days in 1774 and 1786, respectively.